Using the NVIDIA Mellanox InfiniBand Drivers

 Note

 nvidia-peer-memory-dkms version 1.2 or later, requires MOFED version 5.4-3.0.3.0 or later.
-Using MOFED versions that do not fit this criteria will result in a build failure of the nv_peer_mem DKMS module.
+Using MOFED versions that do not fit these criteria will result in a build failure of the nv_peer_mem DKMS module.
 For more information, see:

 Note

-While in-box drivers may be available, using the in-box drivers is not recommended as they provide lower performance than the official MLNX OFED drivers and they do not support the GPUDirectTM
+While in-box drivers might be available, using the in-box drivers is not recommended as they provide lower performance than the official MLNX OFED drivers and they do not support the GPUDirectTM RDMA feature.
+For more information on configuring the in-box drivers, see the Red Hat Enterprise Linux documentation: Configuring InfiniBand and RDMA Networks

 Perform the following steps to update MOFED on systems that already have it installed.
 The Mellanox InfiniBand Drivers in RPM packages are precompiled for a specific kernel version.